-The Martian surface has long been seen to be divided into lighter 'deserts', darker roughly equatorial regions, and seasonally variable polar caps.
+The Martian surface has long been observed to be divided into lighter 'deserts', darker roughly equatorial regions, and seasonally variable polar caps.
 Through the big refracting telescopes used in many early observations Mars appeared as a light orange globe with blue green darker regions.
 This impression was partly based on effects of the chromatic aberration of such telescopes, which tended to make the focusing dependent on the colors of the subject.
-A less focused image from the other end of the spectrum will 'spill over' the darker portions of the overall brighter parts of the planet which is at the redder end of the visible spectrum.
-Later visual studies by Gerard Kuiper using carefully daylight adapted vision and color chips made the dark areas appear more neutral in color, brown to 'moss green' in the darkest spots.
+An image focused for the red end of the spectrum will 'spill over' the less focused bluer end of the spectrum into the darker portions of the planet.
+Afterimages of colors in the human eye, typically of the complimentary color to that being stared at, also come into play with such observations.
+Later visual studies by Gerard Kuiper using carefully daylight adapted vision and color chips showed the Martian dark areas as more neutral in color, brown to 'moss green' in the darkest spots.
 Telescopic observers have long used red filters to emphasize the surface contrasts, and blue filters to bring out clouds across the planet.

 Modern reflecting telescopes coupled with advances in cameras have allowed dedicated amateurs to obtain images that eluded even the greatest observatories in past decades.
 Film exposures needed time to capture a relatively dim subject, during which the turbulent motion of the image as seen through the atmosphere would build up a blurred result.
-Digital imaging methods allow very short exposures to be made, each less degraded to begin with, and when combined with many other similar exposures the 'areas of agreement' add up.
+Digital imaging methods allow very short exposures to be made, when combined with many other similar exposures the 'areas of agreement' are in effect added up.
 This dramatically realizes the potential of telescopes.
-One location with the good fortune of commonly steady atmospheric conditions is the Pic Du Midi Observatory in the French Alps.
-Even in the days dominated by film their photos were second to none in detail, but with modern imaging and processing techniques their Mars images in particular show how far ground based observations have advanced.
+One location with the good fortune of steady atmospheric conditions is the Pic Du Midi Observatory in the French Alps.
+Even in the days of film their photos were second to none in detail, but with modern imaging and processing techniques their Mars images in particular show how far ground based observations have advanced.

 Close approaches of Mars to Earth have also allowed Hubble to obtain its best views of the planet: